-- A systematic scoping review of 16 studies documented improvements after vacuum erection, both with and without PDE5i medication, in International Index of Erection Function scores, conservation of penile length, and satisfactory intercourse (Pirola, 2023). - A systematic review/network meta-analysis of 24 randomized trials (n = 3,500) of males with erectile dysfunction after prostatectomy found vacuum constriction devices were the most effective intervention in improving erectile function scores three months of surgery.
-Devices improved outcomes when added to drugs, with no change after medication was added to vacuum device monotherapy (Feng, 2021). - A systematic review/meta-analysis of 39 randomized trials of erectile dysfunction after prostatectomy revealed erection function scores were significantly higher when vacuum constriction devices were used, compared to controls, six to nine months after surgery (P = .003) (Feng, 2022). - A systematic review of 11 studies of patients with erectile dysfunction following robot-assisted prostatectomy concluded that of all treatments combined with phosphodiesterase-5 inhibitors, vacuum pump erectile devices had the "most promising association" (Marchioni, 2020).
+- A systematic scoping review of 16 studies, including seven randomized controlled trials, documented improvements after vacuum erection, both with and without phosphodiesterase type 5 inhibitors, in International Index of Erectile Function scores, conservation of penile length, and satisfactory intercourse (Pirola, 2024). - A systematic review/network meta-analysis of 24 randomized trials (n = 3,500) of males with erectile dysfunction after prostatectomy found vacuum constriction devices (four trials) were the most effective intervention in improving erectile function scores three months of surgery.
+Devices improved outcomes when added to drugs, but there was no improvement when medication was added to vacuum device monotherapy (Feng, 2021).